International Conference on Information Processing in Sensor Networks

 IPSN, the IEEE/ACM International Conference on Information Processing in Sensor Networks, is an academic conference on sensor networks with its main focus on information processing aspects of sensor networks.
-IPSN draws upon many disciplines including signal and image processing, information and coding theory, networking and protocols, distributed algorithms, wireless communications, machine learning, embedded systems design, and data bases and information management.
+IPSN draws upon many disciplines including signal and image processing, information and coding theory, networking and protocols, distributed algorithms, wireless communications, machine learning, embedded systems design, and databases and information management.

 IPSN Events

-IPSN started in 2001, and following is a list of IPSN events from 2001 to 2014:
+IPSN started in 2001, and following is a list of IPSN events from 2001 through 2023: